-Whether you’re building your first landing page or you’re looking for ways to improve the landing pages you’ve already developed, there are some strategic steps you can take to enhance results and generate better ROI.
+Whether you’re building your first landing page/landing pages or you’re looking for ways to improve or Optimize landing pages you’ve already developed, there are some strategic steps you can take to enhance results and generate better ROI.
 Read on to discover more!

-For starters, let’s get clear on what exactly a landing page conversion rate is and why it matters.
+For starters, let’s get clear on what exactly a landing page conversions is and why it matters.
 And the best way to do this is by thinking about it through the lens of your SEM campaign.

 When creating a PPC ad campaign, one of the very first requirements is to determine a high-level strategic goal.
 Usually, your goal will fall into one of three buckets:

 The goal will determine the offer.
-And the offer will be presented on the landing page as a way of hooking your target audience after they’ve clicked on your PPC ad.
+And the offer will be presented on the landing page/landing pages as a way of hooking your target audience after they’ve clicked on your PPC ad.

 While there are dozens of tips and strategies we could discuss for optimizing PPC ads to ensure they’re driving qualified traffic to your page, that’s a topic for another post.
-In this article, we’re assuming that you’re driving the right people to the landing page.
-Thus the primary challenge is figuring out how to create a landing page that presents the right offer to these people and moves them to take action on your high-level strategic goal.
+In this article, we’re assuming that you’re driving the right people to the landing page/landing page optimization.
+Thus the primary challenge is figuring out how to create a landing page/landing pages that presents the right offer to these people and moves them to take action on your high-level strategic goal.

-In the simplest terms, your landing page conversion rate is the percentage of traffic that follows through on your desired action for them – whether that’s filling out an opt-in for a lead magnet, purchasing a product, or registering for a webinar.
+In the simplest terms, your landing page optimization is the percentage of traffic that follows through on your desired action for them – whether that’s filling out an opt-in for a lead magnet, purchasing a product, or registering for a webinar.

-To use clean and simple math, let’s say you drive 100 people from a PPC ad to your landing page, where your goal is to have people give you their email address in exchange for a white paper that you’ve created.
-If 17 of these visitors fill out the opt-in form, your conversion rate is 17 percent.
+To use clean and simple math, let’s say you drive 100 people from a PPC ad to your landing page/landing page optimization, where your goal is to have people give you their email address in exchange for a white paper that you’ve created.
+If 17 of these visitors fill out the opt-in form, your conversion rates are 17 per cent.